spectrochempy/spectrochempy/docs/source/dev/develguide.rst

 level as the
 spectrochempy directory.

 To display the documentation (on mac.
-For widow the command `tart`should work or something equivalent on linux):
+For widow the command `start` should work or something equivalent on linux):

     $cd ../../spectrochempy_doc/html